labtrac/test-documentation/documentation/system-settings.md

 - - -

-The Laboratory's bank details can be added here but these details are **not used** by the system.
+The Laboratories bank details can be added here but these details are **not used** within the system.
 These are purely for your reference.

 + **Bank Name**